 What is the Return Policy and the Warranty?

-Free Tips for Hearing TV Better
+Three Tips for Hearing TV Better

 There are a few tweaks you can try first before buying any new gadgets.
 These are especially helpful for those in the early stages of hearing loss.

 - Closed Captioning.
 Turn on the closed caption capabilities of your television.
 Almost every TV out there has this capability built-in.
 You can find it in the TV settings menu.
 Sometimes, this is enough to supplement the dialog if you miss a few words.